Frequently-Asked Questions

 You can call The Will County SOA Office at (815) 740-4707 or you can send our office a message using the Web Contact Form.

-For Incomplete submissions, any required Compliance documentation must either be submitted electronically using the "Submit Compliance Documents" option on the "View Appeal" page of this website, OR mailed to the Will County Supervisor of Assessments Office within ten (10) business days of the date on the Incomplete Submission Notice.
-Failure to comply with this request within that time frame will result in the dismissal of the appeal submission.
+For Incomplete submissions, any required Compliance documentation must either be submitted electronically using the "Submit Compliance Documents" option on the "View Complaint" page of this website, OR mailed to the Will County Supervisor of Assessments Office within ten (10) business days of the date on the Incomplete Submission Notice.
+Failure to comply with this request within that time frame will result in the dismissal of the complaint submission.

 Copyright © 2019- Cirone Computer Consulting, Inc. – Visual PAMSPro™